rymane/katacoda/python-project/step1.md

 result = binarySearch(arr, 0, len(arr)-1, x)

 if result != -1:
     print ("Element is present at index % d" % result)
 else:
     print ("Element is not present in array")
 </pre>

+Let's run the code:
+`python3 binary-search.py`{{execute}}

+Excellent!
+Now a project is often bigger than this with several files and folders but this is just for demonstration purposes.
+Not let's see how be can test our code.